raspberrypilearning/focus-on-the-prize/en/step_4.md

 --- task ---

-Experiment with different speeds, until you find a value you like.
+Experiment with different values, until you find a speed you like.

 --- /task ---